TheTechRobo/computer-part-list/README.md

 # Opening

+# TODO
+Please remind me in the Issues section to update tghis

 Zip up everything except this README.md file (NOT with gzip, it has to be standard), and rename it to `something.xlsx`.

 Then, you should be able to open it.